davidjbradshaw/iframe-resizer/README.md

 # Cross domain iframe resizer

-This is a simple plugin to enable the resizing of cross domain iframes to fit the contained content.
+This is a simple library to enable the resizing of cross domain iframes to fit the contained content.

 This package contains two minified JavaScript files in the <a href="js">js</a> folder.
 The first ([jquery.iframeResizer.min.js](https://github.com/davidjbradshaw/iframe-resizer/blob/master/js/jquery.iframeResizer.js)) is a **jQuery** plugin for the page hosting the iframe.